q3769/conseq4j/README.md

 the client - either single or multi-threaded - has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case: e.g. when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the caller is multi-threaded, then the client needs to ensure the concurrent caller threads have proper access order to conseq4j.
+Otherwise, if the caller is multi-threaded, then the client needs to ensure the concurrent caller threads submit tasks in proper sequence to conseq4j.
 This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to sequence the submission of related tasks; it is a client-side activity nonetheless.